godotengine/godot-docs/tutorials/step_by_step/instancing.rst

 Conclusion
 ----------

-Instancing seems handy, but there is more to it than it meets the eye!
+Instancing seems handy, but there is more to it than meets the eye!
 The next part of the instancing tutorial should cover the rest..